mozilla/docere/README.md

 * `publish_date`: YYYY-MM-DD format
 * `author`: The author's name

+Fields that may be optional are:

+* `link`: a URL for an external report
-You can optionally specify an `abstract` key, which will be rendered in the TOC.
+* `abstract`: an abstract to be rendered in the TOC

-If desired, this is the time to get review for your analysis.
+If desired, this is an opportunity to get review for your analysis.

 ## Render content